NATIONAL FIRST RESPONDERS FUND

-Firefighters have significantly higher rates of PTSD than the average person.
+Firefighters have significantly higher rates of PTSI than the average person.
 The rate for PTSD in firefighters is over 22% with the strongest predictor being number of years of service.
 The more time on the job, the more likely it is that firefighters experience PTSD.

 What are firefighter rates of alcohol addiction?

-One of the most common symptom of PTSD is alcohol addiction.
+One of the most common symptom of PTSI is alcohol addiction.
 Almost 30% of firefighters experience problematic alcohol use.
 (Boxer and Wild, 1993) Cincinnati's National Institute for Occupational Safety and Health conducted a survey in 1993 where it reported an estimate that up to 29% of firefighters have had problems with alcohol use and/or abuse.
 (Clinical Psychology Associates, 2013)

 What is the rate of suicide among firefighters?